Indiana to pay firm $100k to handle Pence email requests

-INDIANAPOLIS (AP) — Indiana is paying $100,000 to a law firm for help dealing with an “unusually high” number of public records requests, most of which seek emails from Vice President Mike Pence’s tenure as governor.
+INDIANAPOLIS (AP) — Indiana is paying a law firm $100,000 to help deal with a backlog of public records requests, most of which seek emails from Vice President Mike Pence’s tenure as governor, including correspondence routed through a private AOL.com account he used to conduct state business.

-Republican Gov. Eric Holcomb’s office entered a one-year contract last month with the firm McNeely Stephenson.
+Republican Gov. Eric Holcomb’s administration entered a one-year contract last month with Shelbyville firm McNeely Stephenson to handle the “unusually high” number of requests, records show.

-More than 50 records requests are pending before Holcomb’s administration.
-Many are for emails routed through a private AOL.com email address Pence used to conduct state business.
+More than 50 such requests are pending before Holcomb, who was Pence’s hand-picked replacement on the ballot after Donald Trump selected Pence to be his running mate last July.

-The requests are from private citizens, law firms, political parties and news organizations, including The Associated Press.
+The vast majority seek correspondence Pence had with staffers and political groups, including emails that were routed through his private AOL.com account, according to documents previously obtained by The Associated Press through a public records request.

 Most Read Stories